embl-cba/imagej-courses/schedules/2018_May_7-9_EMBL-internal_Schedule.md

-# 2018 May 7th-9th: Basics of Image Analysis using Imagej
+# 2018 May 7th-9th: Basics of Image Analysis using ImageJ

 ## Location: